gototheTK/records/static/media/Computer_And_Internet.070515441736f5a5c76d.md

 <br/>

 ### UDP is simple and fast, at least in comparison to other protocols that work over IP.
 It only detects the corrupted data using a checksum, but it does not attempt to solve other problems that arise with packets, such as lost or out-of-order packets.
+So it does not ensure reliable transmission of packets.
 It’s often used for time-sensitive applications where speed is more important than accuracy.

 <br/>